 Guest Post by Felice L. Gersh, MD

-Metformin is the number one drug for use in diabetics and pre-diabetics, and has become a mainstay in the treatment of women with PCOS.
-The mechanism of Metformin as an anti-diabetic drug was truly not understood during its long tenure of use in diabetics, but has finally become more comprehended in the past few years.
+Metformin is the number one drug for use in diabetics and pre-diabetics and has become a mainstay in treating women with PCOS.
+The mechanism of Metformin as an anti-diabetic drug was not understood during its long use in diabetics but has finally become more comprehended in the past few years.
 Simultaneously, its potential adverse effects are now finally becoming acknowledged.

 How Metformin Works:

 It’s now believed that Metformin works through a variety of mechanisms.
 One of the newest ones brought into the limelight has been its role in altering the gut microbiome– the incredible new world we are just beginning to understand.
-The gut microbiome has been found to be critical to insulin/glucose regulation.
-Low grade generalized inflammation in fat tissues or in the liver is an important etiologic factor in insulin resistance, a condition common to PCOS women.
-The wrong intestinal bacteria are a major source of systemic LPS, inflammatory particles derived from the “wrong” bacteria, which can cause inflammation both within the bowel itself, in the liver, in fat tissue, and across the entire body.
-With the wrong bacteria present in the gut, the protective mucous coating of the inside lining of the gut, produced by a species of bacteria call Akkermansia, is absent, and the LPS can cause damage to the lining cells of the gut, and of the body as a whole.
+The gut microbiome is critical to insulin/glucose regulation.
+Low-grade generalized inflammation in fat tissues or in the liver is an important etiologic factor in insulin resistance, a condition common to PCOS women.
+The wrong intestinal bacteria are a major source of systemic LPS, inflammatory particles derived from the “wrong” bacteria, which can cause inflammation within the bowel, in the liver, in fat tissue, and across the entire body.
+With the wrong bacteria present in the gut, the protective mucous coating of the inside lining of the gut, produced by a species of bacteria call Akkermansia, is absent, and the LPS can cause damage to the lining cells of the gut and of the body as a whole.
 Certain cells in the gut walls, called Paneth cells, produce antimicrobial peptides and greatly shape the gut microbial world.
-Metformin appears to increase the abundance of Akkermansia bacteria, thereby promoting the protective mucous coating and supporting the function of the important Paneth cells.
+Metformin appears to increase the abundance of Akkermansia bacteria, promoting the protective mucous coating and supporting the function of the important Paneth cells.

-Metformin also appears to work by creating low grade damage to mitochondria, the energy producing factories of cells.
-By creating this mild damage, the pathways for fat burning and cellular rejuvenation are stimulated, which can lead to more effective glucose regulation.
+Metformin also appears to work by creating low-grade damage to mitochondria, the energy-producing factories of cells.
+By creating this mild damage, the pathways for fat burning and cellular rejuvenation are stimulated, leading to more effective glucose regulation.

 The Problems with Metformin:

-If one were to just read the paragraphs above, one would believe that Metformin is a wonder drug.
+If just reading the paragraphs above, one would believe that Metformin is a wonder drug.
 Though it can have its place, it never cures insulin resistance or diabetes, doesn’t seem to improve fertility success or ovulation, and doesn’t give meaningful weight loss.
-As well, when compared directly with a lifestyle and exercise regimen, lifestyle wins and Metformin loses.
-Of course studies such as that one are rare.
+When compared directly with a lifestyle and exercise regimen, lifestyle wins and Metformin loses.
+Of course, studies such as that one are rare.

 In terms of facilitating success with IVF, when directly compared with Berberine, Berberine won!
 Berberine, an alkaloid plant extract, yielded more successful IVF babies than did Metformin, when used with women with PCOS.
 And no studies can be found comparing Metformin with Resveratrol or Myo Inositol, yet we know they are wonderfully helpful to reverse metabolic dysfunction.